imqcam/documentation/docs/admin/install.md

 (dms-install)=
 # Installing

-The HTMDEC Data Management System (DMS) can be deployed on a single node or multi-node Docker Swarm cluster.
+The NASA IMQCAM can be deployed on a single node or multi-node Docker Swarm cluster.
 These instructions describe how to deploy the system on a single-node system.